cozy/cozy-docs/src/documents/host/trouble-shootings.html.md

 In this section, you will find common errors that occur during the installation process.
-Mention us the problems you encoutered, and which are not listed here, and we will add them to the list as soon as possible.
+Mention us the problems you encountered, and which are not listed here, and we will add them to the list as soon as possible.

 ## I can only install one application